No. 1 Notre Dame women rally past No. 9 Oregon State, 91-81

 The Irish (6-0) were bolstered by the return of top forward Jessica Shepard, who missed Friday's semifinal win over Drake with a sore ankle.
 She scored 17 points and helped the Irish outscore the Beavers 56-36 in the paint.

+The Beavers led 29-17 after the first quarter and 50-41 at halftime, but the Irish only trailed by two points after the third and controlled the fourth.
+Notre Dame outscored Oregon State 23-11 in the final period.

+"We got beat by the best team in the country that won the national title last year and added their center (Shepard) back," said Oregon State coach Scott Rueck.
+"So they made the plays down the stretch.
+You've got to give them a lot of credit.
+They were calm, they executed extremely well and they were just so efficient.
+We didn't execute as well as we needed to."

-Destiny Slocum led the Beavers with 21 points, and Mikayla Pivec had 17.
+Destiny Slocum led the Beavers with 21 points, and Mikayla Pivec had 17 for the Beavers.

-The Beavers jumped out to an 18-9 lead as they kept the ball away from Ogunbowale and stretched their advantage to 29-17 by the end of the first quarter.
-Oregon State led by 14 early in the second, but the Irish connected more frequently and closed the gap to five points, at 46-41, as Shepard converted a rebound in the final minute.
+The Beavers squandered comfortable leads for the second straight game.
+They managed to squeak out a win over No. 13 South Carolina in the semifinals Friday, but could not do likewise Saturday against the Irish.

+"It's awesome for us to even and have an opportunity (to play in the tournament featuring tough teams)," Slocum said.
+"Not many teams get to say they're going to play two top-20 teams back-to-back.
+I think it's great for our team to be able to keep them down."

 Uncertainty ensued with Oregon State leading 48-41 with 30 seconds left in the opening half.
 Officials held a lengthy video review after Oregon State's Jessica Thropay fouled Ogunbowale during a scramble in the Beavers zone and kicked her in the face.